obi1kenobi/cargo-semver-checks/CONTRIBUTING.md

 ## Development Environment

-While cargo-semver-checks is cross platform, the development task automation scripts in the scripts directory are not.
-In particular, a relatively modern `bash` (at least version 4.0) is required.
+While cargo-semver-checks is cross platform, the development task automation scripts in the scripts directory require a `bash` shell to run.

-Linux users likely have bash 5+ already installed or available via their package manager.
 Windows users can get a bash + GNU command line environment via WSL or git bash.
-Mac users can install an updated bash via homebrew.
-The scripts will not work correctly using the default version of bash that comes with Mac OS.
+Linux and Mac OS typically have bash installed by default.